Protect Texas Hemp

 Texans are watching.

-They’re veterans, parents, farmers, small business owners — and they’re relying on you to stand up for freedom, economic opportunity, and common sense regulation.
+They’re veterans, parents, grand parents, farmers, small business owners — and they’re relying on you to stand up for freedom, economic opportunity, and common sense regulation.

-SB3 and CSSB3 do not represent what Texans believe in.
-These bills would eliminate access to safe, federally legal products, destroy over 53,000 jobs, and hand regulatory power to special interests.
+SB3 does not represent what Texans believe in.
+This bill and similar ban bills would eliminate access to safe, federally legal products, destroy over 53,000 jobs, and hand regulatory power to special interests.

 You have a choice.